-Global Change, Infectious Diseases, Natural Hazards, Conflicts, Human Displacement
+Global Change, Infectious Disease Outbreaks, Natural Hazards, Conflicts, Population Vulnerability

-My supervisor is Dr. Kris Murray, who is an ecologist with interests in global change, conservation and health.
-My co-supervisors are Dr. Katy Gaythorpe (Imperial College London) and Prof. Ilan Kelman (University College London).
+My supervisor is Prof. Kris Murray (MRC Unit The Gambia) and my co-supervisors are Dr. Katy Gaythorpe (Imperial College London) and Prof. Ilan Kelman (University College London).

-I recently graduated from University College London with an MSc Climate Change and my background is in veterinary medicine, climate change and conservation.
+Before joining Imperial, I graduated from University College London with an MSc Climate Change and my background is in veterinary medicine, climate change and conservation.

 et al., 2022, The impact of social and environmental extremes on cholera time varying reproduction number in Nigeria, Plos Global Public Health, Vol:2, ISSN:2767-3375